 As the disease progresses, other areas of the brain are also affected and begin to shrink.
 By the disease’s final stage, the damage is widespread and brain tissue has radically shrunk.

-Doctors use a cognitive assessment to diagnose Alzheimer’s disease.
+Doctors use a cognitive assessment to help diagnose Alzheimer’s disease.
 A person must have gradual memory loss and progressive cognitive impairment to be diagnosed with the disease.
 Symptoms of the condition must be severe enough to interfere with a person’s usual daily activities.

 Other types of dementia, such as Huntington’s disease and Parkinson’s disease, or other conditions such as depression, can be ruled out using various medical tests.
 Doctors may order blood and urine tests and perform brain scans to discount other possible causes for a person’s symptoms.
 They will also want to know the patient’s medical history and a list of all the drugs, vitamins and supplements the patient takes.